mikepitre/todo_list/README.md

 ## Credits

-Model Skeleton and original Todo List program taken from Justin Herrick https://github.com/jah2488
+Model Skeleton and original Todo List program taken from <a href="https://github.com/jah2488">Justin Herrick.</a>